sg16-unicode/sg16-meetings/README.md

   - The status quo; the standard doesn't recognize the existence of characters that don't roundtrip through Unicode, or
   - The standard should be updated to recognize the possibility of such characters and specify behavior for them.
-- Corentin agreed with Jens' summary, but noted another possible position, The standard could specify conversion via Unicode, but require semantic preservation for extended characters.
+- Corentin agreed with Jens' summary, but noted another possible position, the standard could specify conversion via Unicode, but require semantic preservation for extended characters.
 - PBrett asked if the internal character set could be replaced with the Unicode character set since the standard requires it to be isomorphic anyway.